 Ormesby Hall will come alive this Halloween with a witchy trail.
-The hall and gardens will be open Sunday - Thursday of October half-term and we invite along some brave explorers to have some spooky fun.
+The hall and gardens will be dressed for Halloween from Sunday 21 October, every Sunday- Thursday until Sunday 4 November for October half term and we invite along some brave explorers to have some spooky fun.

 Ormesby Hall offers the perfect setting for Halloween with the historic house and woodland allowing imaginations to run wild this autumn.

 This October half term follow the witchy trail of Wisteria the Witch of Ormesby Hall.

 Brave adventurers can help Wisteria the Witch find the missing ingredients to her potion by following the trail through the house.
 Collect an ingredients shopping list and small bag from the admission point, then find your way through the house collecting the ingredients as you go.
 Along the way you will experience some Halloween decorations linked to Wisteria the Witch, including her colourful cauldron.